10 Steps to Home Ownership

 Before closing, buyers typically have a final opportunity to walk through the property to assure that its condition has not materially changed since the sale agreement was signed.
 At closing itself, all papers have been prepared by closing agents, title companies, lenders and lawyers.
 This paperwork reflects the sale agreement and allows all parties to the transaction to verify their interests.
 For instance, buyers get the title to the property, lenders have their loans recorded in the public records and state governments collect their transfer taxes.

-You've done it.
 You've looked at properties, made an offer, obtained financing and gone to closing.
 The home is yours.
 Is there any more to the home buying process?

 Whether you're a first-time buyer or a repeat buyer, there are several more steps you'll want to take.